dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 └── tests
 ```

-If were to try to build this example as is, it would immediately fail due to a non-null test not passing in `my_first_dbt_model.sql`.
-To fix this, we'll need to uncomment the last line in the model to filter out the null record:
+If you try to build this example as is, it would immediately fail due to a non-null test not passing in `my_first_dbt_model.sql`.
+To fix this, you'll uncomment the last line in the model to filter out the null record:

 <CodeExample filePath="guides/etl/transform-dbt/jaffle_shop/models/example/my_first_dbt_model.sql" language="sql" title="Fix my_first_dbt_model.sql failing test" />